vineykumar2801/Epidemicthreshold-adaptivenetwork/README.md

 ## Overview
-The content within this repository comprises the necessary code to replicate the figures outlined in the article titled "Estimating epidemic threshold under individual vaccination behavior and adaptive social connections: A game-theoretic complex network model" by Viney Kumar and Samit Bhattacharyya.
+The content within this repository comprises the necessary code to replicate the figures outlined in the article titled "Estimating the epidemic threshold under individual vaccination behaviour and adaptive social connections: A game-theoretic complex network model" by Viney Kumar, Chris T. Bauch, and Samit Bhattacharyya.

 ## Time Series Simulation Code
 This section encompasses various .py files to generate the time series data corresponding to each result presented in the aforementioned article.